OpenFn/docs/docs/manage-projects/link-to-gh.md

 }
 ```

-10. Click the sync to Github button to initiate a sync from Lightning to GitHub.
+10. Click the sync to Github button to initiate a sync from OpenFn to GitHub.
-11. Push a change to your selected branch to push changes from Github to
+11. Push a change to your selected branch to push changes from Github to OpenFn.
-    Lightning.
 12. Your GitHub connection is now set up!

 #### Using Version Control